a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Make sure no volume icon is selected.
 Run the command.
 Click an item, then click OK.
 Verify that the device location is shown, and that the OK button becomes disabled.
 Enter text.
 Verify that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.
   * Launch DeskTop.
 Select a volume icon.
 Run the command.
 Verify that the OK button is disabled.
 Enter text.
 Verify that the device location is shown, and that the OK button is enabled.
 Delete all of the text.
 Verify that the OK button becomes disabled.
 Enter text.
 Verify that the OK button becomes enabled.

   * Launch DeskTop.
+Insert a non-formatted disk into a SmartPort drive (e.g. Virtual ][ Omnidisk).
+Verify that a prompt is shown to format the disk.
+Click OK.
+Enter a name, and click OK.
+Verify that the correct slot and drive are shown in the confirmation prompt.

+* Launch DeskTop.
 Open a window.
 File > New Folder..., enter a unique name, OK.
 File > New Folder..., enter the same name, OK.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.

 * Launch DeskTop.
 Clear selection by closing all windows and clicking on the desktop.
 Press Apple+Down.
 Verify that nothing happens.